UCLA Competitive Edge: Summer Transition Program to the Doctorate

 • Any other expectations as determined by the Competitive Edge Advisory Board and Administrators.

-Program expectations for Competitive Edge faculty mentors
+Program expectations for Competitive Edge Faculty Mentors

-All Competitive Edge Faculty Mentors are expected to be in-residence throughout the duration of the Competitive Edge program.
-Faculty mentors who are not in-residence throughout the entirety of the Competitive Edge Program are expected to engage with their Fellow remotely through virtual or phone meetings.
+All Competitive Edge Faculty Mentors are expected to be in-residence for the duration of the Competitive Edge program.
+Faculty mentors who are not in-residence for the entirety of the Competitive Edge Program are expected to engage with their Fellow remotely through virtual or phone meetings.
 Faculty who do not meet with their Fellow weekly may be released from their mentorship responsibilities and have their Fellow assigned to another in-residence, UCLA faculty member within the department.
 As a Competitive Edge mentor, faculty commit to the following:

 • Submit Faculty Nomination Letter during nomination period;